jennisung/reading-notes/codefellows201:reading-notes/class-3.md

 ## Code 201 - Foundations of Software Development: Readings: HTML Lists, Control Flow with JS, and the CSS Box Model

+## Overview of reading notes

+This reading notes will be important as it will delve deeper into HTML/CSS, such as the importance of box model and other HTML elements, like list order list and unorder list.
+In addition, we'll learn more about javascript topics such as arrays, loops, and conditional loops.

 ### When should you use an unordered list < ul > in your HTML document?